🛡️Compliance Screening

 }

-• id - The ID of the person you want to get the profile for.
-This ID can be fetched from the GET /persons search endpoint.
+- id – The unique identifier of the person whose profile you want to retrieve.
+This ID is returned by the

 Example request